D386; Short form: GD/FE

 Games Designer at Media Molecule

 Student study is led through a series of games design projects.
-Some are individual, some are collaborative and some are live briefs set by industry.
+Some are individual, some are collaborative and some are live briefs set by industry; such as Game Jam.
 These projects allow you to explore every aspect of games design and develop your own personal practice.
 Complementary to the project work are a series of lectures and demonstrations designed to develop and enable the necessary skills a graduate will need to become a successful games designer.

 Upon graduating from the course are you will be able to display a rich portfolio of work that will showcase your skills.
 Core aspects of your graduate work will be visualisation, digital modelling and a solid foundation in game design and documentation.
 These skills and others developed on the course are those most commonly identified by the games development industry as key talents in modern Games Designers.